SadilKhan/Creatis-Internship/Datagen/Readme.md

 `itk` may not work in Mac M1, use `simpleITK` instead.

-# To generate point cloud from 3d Voxel image
+# To generate point cloud from 3d Voxel image (Code for visceral and ctorg dataset only)

 ### (Optional) for CtOrg
 The Ctorg dataset has same labels for right and left kidney, if you want to label them separately, then the run the following code